funnydog/mailadmin/README.md

 MailAdmin is a simple web application written in golang for managing the virtual domains for a mail server.

+The data is stored in a sqlite database which is then used by dovecot and postfix to get the appropriate data.

+The application stores the passwords hashed with the bcrypt algorithm with a cost of 10.

 ## Motivation

-Easen the management of my mail server.
+This application was created to ease the management of my personal mail server.

 ## Quick start

 1. Get the necessary dependencies:

    ```
-   $ go get -u github.com/go-errors/errors
-   $ go get -u github.com/gorilla/csrf
-   $ go get -u github.com/gorilla/sessions
-   $ go get -u github.com/julienschmidt/httprouter
-   $ go get -u github.com/lib/pq
-   $ go get -u github.com/mattn/go-sqlite3
-   $ go get -u github.com/pborman/getopt/v2
+   $ go mod tidy
    ```

+2. Change the config.json file appropriately.
+The password is the bcrypt hash of the actual password for signing in.
+To change it just invoke the application from the command line with the following command: ```go run mailadmin.go -p```.
+You can reuse the current hash which matches the password ```pass```.

-2. Create the sqlite3 database by invoking the application with the -m
+3. Create the sqlite3 database by invoking the application with the -m
    flag: ```go run mailadmin.go -m``` The database will be named as the dbname field in config.json.

-3. Edit config.json to change the password for signing in the web application.
-You can use for example ```doveadm pw -s SHA512-CRYPT``` to generate a new hash.
-You can reuse the current hash which matches the password ```pass```.

 4. Run the application: ```go run mailadmin.go``` and connect to localhost:8080 to sign-in.
 The default username is ```admin``` and